 This pathfinder is intended to be a broad, but academic, introduction to research in Reformation studies and is intended for use by graduate-level seminary students.

 This guide was developed by Paul Roberts when he served as Director of Patron Services at SBTS.
-Paul now serves as the Dean of Library Services at Oklahoma Baptist University.

 The following Library of Congress subject headings may be useful, many of which may be further subdivided geographically:

 - Europe — History — 1517-1648.

 Dewey Decimal: 270.6; 940.23 (European History); 943.03 (German History)

 Martin Luther, John Calvin, Ulrich Zwingli, Thomas Cranmer